aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ##### Tool for Generating C Language Interface of FISCO BCOS Smart Contract
 The common development language for FISCO BCOS smart contracts is Solidity.
 For details, please refer to [Tool for Generating C Language Interface of Ethereum Smart Contract](#tool-for-generating-c-language-interface-of-ethereum-smart-contract).

+##### Tool for Generating C Language Interface of Venachain Smart Contract
+The commonly used Venachain smart contract development language is C++.
+Like Ethereum, the Venachain smart contract will also generate a JSON file describing the contract interface after being compiled.
+Its JSON field is the same as Ethereum's JSON field, and the correspondence between C language interface and JSON field is also consistent with Ethereum.

 ### Application